Hydra (constellation): Stars

 The other main named star in Hydra is Sigma Hydrae (σ Hydrae), which also has the name of Minchir, from the Arabic for snake's nose.
 At magnitude 4.54, it is rather dim.
 The head of the snake corresponds to the Āshleshā Nakshatra, the lunar zodiacal constellation in Indian astronomy.
 The name of Nakshatra (Ashlesha) became the proper name of Epsilon Hydrae since 1 June 2018 by IAU.

 Hydra is also home to several variable stars.
 R Hydrae is a Mira variable star 2000 light-years from Earth; it is one of the brightest Mira variables at its maximum of magnitude 3.5.
 It has a minimum magnitude of 10 and a period of 390 days.
 V Hydrae is an unusually vivid red variable star 20,000 light-years from Earth.
 It varies in magnitude from a minimum of 9.0 to a maximum of 6.6.
-Along with its notable color, V Hydrae is also home to at least two exoplanets.
 U Hydrae is a semi-regular variable star with a deep red color, 528 light-years from Earth.
 It has a minimum magnitude of 6.6 and a maximum magnitude of 4.2; its period is 115 days.

 Hydra includes GJ 357, an M-type main sequence star located only 31 light-years from the Solar System.
 This star has three confirmed exoplanets in its orbit, one of which, GJ 357 d, is considered to be a "Super-Earth" within the circumstellar habitable zone.

-The constellation also contains the radio source Hydra A galaxy as well as nearby WISE 0855−0714 brown dwarf aka Proxima Hydra being the closest (sub)stellar object of the constellation.
+The constellation also contains the radio source Hydra A galaxy as well as nearby WISE 0855−0714 brown dwarf being the closest (sub)stellar object of the constellation.